element-hq/element-web/docs/review.md

 # Review Guidelines

-The following summarises review guidelines that we follow for pull requests in Element and other supporting repos.
+The following summarises review guidelines that we follow for pull requests in Element Web and other supporting repos.
 These are just guidelines (not strict rules) and may be updated over time.

 ## Code Review